GoncaloPT/spring-cloud-stream/README.md

 ## run Kafka
 ### if needed
+this will be harder due to the way kafka cluster is set up. spring app needs to be ran in the same network...
+not so good for localhost tryouts

 docker swarm init
 (needed ? ) docker network create -d overlay --attachable kafka-net /spring-cloud-stream/deploy/kafka# docker stack deploy --compose-file=docker-compose.yml kafka